 Coaching is completely confidential.
 I practise in accordance with the Ethics and Standards of Conduct of the International Coach Federation.

 I received my coach training through the Adler School of Professional Coaching (Toronto) which is one of the leading coach training schools internationally and is accredited by the International Coach Federation.
-I hold current registration with the Ontario College of Occupational Therapists of Ontario.
+I have since completed numerous additional trainings including in Mindfulness based Stress Reduction (MBSR) with Jon Kabat-Zinn, Mind-Body Centred somatic coaching, Acceptance and Commitment Therapy and am a LEADS Certified Coach with LEADS Canada/Canadian College of Health Leaders.

 I bring to coaching over 25 years of experience in health care and academia as an occupational therapist clinician in the public and private sectors in Ontario, British Columbia and Australia, health care administrator, university professor, researcher on the relationships between human time use and health and well-being and consultant.

 I began coaching in 2004 and have clients across Canada and in the United States.
 I have coached clients on a variety of issues including career transitions, leadership development, managing interpersonal workplace conflict, new private practice building and marketing, transitioning through mid-life including into retirement, completing book manuscripts, time management, stress reduction, work-life balance, setting and achieving strategic goals, professional and personal relationships and many more.
 I also work with all clients to improve the quality of their personal lives.
-I have a particular interenst in working with clients who are managing personal and professional issues related to mid-life.
 I have a broad background of experience, which has proved invaluable in understanding and relating to clients' issues.